-“Some large corporations, like Hewlett-Packard and Autodesk, that weren’t previously in this market are expressing interest in developing hardware or software for 3-D printing in jewelry,” she says.
+“Some large corporations, like Hewlett-Packard and Autodesk, that weren’t previously in this market are expressing interest in developing hardware or software for 3-D printing in jewellery,” she says.

-“CAD/CAM technologies like 3-D printing have been moving into jewelry for the past several years,” she says.
-“It’s the way the industry is going and it’s what every company wants, from huge manufacturers to the mom-and-pop stores.
-There is a much greater need for qualified people who can utilize them – the more graduates know and the more marketable they are, the better.”
+“CAD/CAM technologies like 3-D printing have been moving into jewellery for the past several years,” she says.
+“It’s the way the industry is going and it’s what every company wants, from huge manufacturers to small independent stores.
+There is a much greater need for qualified people who can utilise these technologies – the more graduates know and the more marketable they are, the better.”

 Magee expects that GIA graduates will be well-equipped to meet the challenges and opportunities of the ever-evolving design and manufacturing market.

-“The jewelry design technology class is going to give you a front-row seat to the tremendous change that’s going on in our industry,” he says.
+“The Jewelry Design Technology class is going to give you a front-row seat for the tremendous change that’s going on in our industry,” he says.
 “It’s going to give you experience with the latest 3-D printers, the latest in technology – and how that is changing the entire marketplace.”

 About the Author